-P_0 is the standard pressure (1013.25 [hPa]).
+P0 is the standard pressure (1013.25 [hPa]).

-If temperature is not reported by a station, T is taken to be 298K (25 °C).
+If temperature is not reported by a station, T is taken to be 298K (25 $^{\circ}$ C).
+This approach can introduce additional uncertainty to the reported data.

 The mole fraction of surface O_3 was found to vary from station to station, though many of these stations are located in Europe.
 Moreover, the seasonal and interannual variations were found to be relatively large at most stations, making it difficult to identify a global long-term trend in the mole fraction of surface O_3 .